crystalxdesign/temperature-plotter/README.md

 >**Copy** the trace image to the PC clipboard by selecting "Copy"
 >**Print** the trace image by selecting "Print"

-Below is an example of a printed trace from one of thje examples:
+Below is an example of a printed trace from one of the examples:
 ![](https://github.com/crystalxdesign/temperature-plotter/blob/master/print.png)

 ## Android Client